dxphilo/me/content/articles/building-vuejs-plugins.md

 ---
-title: VueJS: How To Build a Package and Publish It to Npm
+title: How To Build a VueJs Package and Publish It to Npm

 subtitle: We'll build a vuejs plugin and publish it publicly on npm

 description: We'll build a vuejs plugin and publish it publicly on npm

-alt: Vue Plugins
+alt: VueJs

 excerpt: We'll build a vuejs plugin and publish it publicly on npm